TD Securities Trims Aecon Group Inc. (ARE.TO) (TSE:ARE) Target Price to C$19.00

-A number of other equities analysts also recently commented on ARE.
-Royal Bank of Canada set a C$17.00 target price on shares of Aecon Group Inc. (ARE.TO) and gave the stock a sector perform rating in a report on Tuesday, July 14th.
-Raymond James set a C$22.00 target price on shares of Aecon Group Inc. (ARE.TO) and gave the stock a strong-buy rating in a report on Thursday, September 17th.
-Laurentian set a C$20.00 target price on shares of Aecon Group Inc. (ARE.TO) and gave the stock a buy rating in a report on Tuesday, July 7th.
-Finally, Laurentian Bank of Canada (LB.TO) reiterated a buy rating and issued a C$20.00 target price on shares of Aecon Group Inc. (ARE.TO) in a report on Tuesday, July 7th.
-One equities research analyst has rated the stock with a hold rating, five have issued a buy rating and one has issued a strong buy rating to the stock.
-Aecon Group Inc. (ARE.TO) currently has a consensus rating of Buy and an average target price of C$19.38.
+A number of other research firms have also recently commented on ARE.
+Royal Bank of Canada set a C$17.00 price target on Aecon Group Inc. (ARE.TO) and gave the stock a sector perform rating in a research note on Tuesday, July 14th.
+Raymond James set a C$22.00 target price on Aecon Group Inc. (ARE.TO) and gave the stock a strong-buy rating in a research note on Thursday, September 17th.
+Laurentian Bank of Canada (LB.TO) reaffirmed a buy rating and issued a C$20.00 target price on shares of Aecon Group Inc. (ARE.TO) in a research report on Tuesday, July 7th.
+Finally, Laurentian set a C$20.00 price target on shares of Aecon Group Inc. (ARE.TO) and gave the stock a buy rating in a research report on Tuesday, July 7th.
+One research analyst has rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Aecon Group Inc. (ARE.TO) presently has an average rating of Buy and a consensus target price of C$19.38.

 Aecon Group Inc and its subsidiaries provide construction and infrastructure development services to private and public sector clients in Canada, the United States, and internationally.
 It operates through two segments, Construction and Concessions.
 The Construction segment focuses primarily on the civil infrastructure, urban transportation systems, nuclear power infrastructure, utility infrastructure, and conventional industrial infrastructure market sectors.